ContentSquare/iOS-sample-app/Pod Sample/README.md

 # 🎉 Cocoapods iOS sample

-### This iOS application will show you how to use Contentsquare SDK with Cocoapods. <br />
+### This iOS application will show you how to use Contentsquare SDKs with Cocoapods. <br />

 ## Prerequisites